Branding: Creating excellent brands

-The creation of a logo is perhaps the most visible part of a branding strategy, but it is not the only one, nor does it come out of nowhere.
-Whether it is to present a product, a service or a company, there is much more behind the logo.
+Although the creation of a new logo is perhaps the most visible outcome of a branding strategy, it is neither the only one, nor does it appear out of nowhere.
+Whether it is meant to represent a product, a service or a company, there is much more to branding than just the graphic logo.

-Prior to any development, it is necessary to clarify the brand positioning work.
-This work will lay the foundations for the development of the visual brand (the logo) and its verbal expressions.
+Prior to any development, it is important to define and refine the brand positioning.
+This work will lay the foundations for the successful materialization of the visual brand (the logo) and its verbal expressions.

-To start with a good base it is necessary to decide what we want the brand to transmit, for this you must know the products and/or services that it should represent and, like a person, the personality that it has so that it goes in line.
-As soon as we know it, we can give it a name and a face and let people know its character.
+To start off on the right foot it is necessary to decide what we want the brand to convey.
+To do so, we must intimately know the products and services it represents and, just as if it were a person, discover the attributes and values that give it a unique personality.
+As soon as we know that we can give it a name and graphical expressions, and let people know about its character.

 Visual and verbal brand development

-With the acquired knowledge we can start working on the visual part of the brand, the logo.
-Whether it is a pure typographic logo, logo and symbol, only symbol or even a dynamic logo, will be determined according to the needs and conclusions reached in the previous steps.
-For this, we must also have a name (naming) in line with the same attributes and define the taglines and slogans that will accompany it either always or in defined campaigns.
+Once this knowledge is acquired, we can start work on the visual part of the brand, namely the logo.
+Whether it is a pure typographic logo, logo and symbol, only symbol or even a dynamic logo, will be determined according to the needs and conclusions reached in the positioning phase.

-Developing a brand manual or style guide will ensure that all possible future applications respect and convey the essence of the brand.
+Developing a brand manual or style guide will ensure that any future application respects and relays the essence of the brand.

 External and internal communication campaigns

-The brand will communicate the excellence of its products and services.
-With the bases we have, we can't go wrong.
+The brand is now ready to communicate the excellence of its products and/or services.
+With the above-described foundations we can't go wrong.